 The fix is easy.
-Click between the last stitch of pattern-row four and the first stitch of pattern-row three, and press Enter to put a hard line break back in.
+Click between the last stitch of pattern row four and the first stitch of pattern row three, and press Enter to put a hard line break back in.
+Unless you count the symbols, it's easy to put the line break in the wrong place.
+So press Backspace, move the cursor to the correct place, and press Enter.
 Then resize the middle column or the whole table again.

-It's very easy to lose a line break when you select, copy, and paste rows.
-If you choose to use this option, then you'll probably want to keep hidden symbols visible (usually by simply pressing the ¶ button in a toolbar or by choosing a menu item like View | Hidden Symbols).
+It's very easy to delete or misplace a line break when we select, copy, and paste rows.
+If we choose to use this option, then we'll probably want to keep hidden symbols visible (usually by simply pressing the ¶ button in a toolbar or by choosing a menu item like View | Hidden Symbols).

-Actually, this is just a symptom of the real problem, which is that we are still having to do the work to keep everything aligned, but this time, we're aligning vertically by using extra line breaks.
+Actually, this is just a symptom of the real problem, which is that we, you and I, are still having to do all the work to keep the symbols aligned properly, but this time, we're aligning vertically by using lots of hard line breaks.

-Option 3: Put Each Pattern Row in Its Own Table Row
+Method 3: Each Pattern Row in Its Own Table Row